 There are multiple reasons why you might want to remove your web browsing history.
 The most common is for privacy.
 By removing your browser history, you can protect yourself from invasive eyes on a public or shared computer.
 No one will know what sites you visited or searches you made.
-Additionally, it will remove sensitive data, such as credit card numbers entered on an online shopping site, and prevent others from using this information themselves.
+Additionally, it will remove sensitive data, such as credit card numbers entered on an online shopping site (see statistics), and prevent others from using this information themselves.

 Another reason to remove your history is to help your browser run more efficiently.
 Every web browser has a “cache” of information that under normal use helps it run faster.
 In the case of browser history, this can be your form information, frequently visited sites, or downloaded files.
 However, if the cache isn’t cleaned out regularly, the browser becomes inefficient.
 Instead of quickly auto-filling the site you want to visit in the address bar, it may instead present dozens of similar options that you have also visited.
 Clearing your history will help clean this up and make your browser run more efficiently.

 In some cases, it may be more beneficial to keep your web browser history.
 For example, if you are in the middle of a large research project, you may want to save your history so that you can keep track of sources.
 If your web browser history is useful to you, then refrain from clearing it until you are sure you don’t need it anymore.
 Once it is cleared, you can’t get it back.